Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 True -> (False <=> False)
 ```

-But $\iff$ operator is left associated.
+However, the $\iff$ operator is left associated.
-It implies that the expression should be evaluated as
+It implies that the expression should be evaluated as follows.

 ```
 // Langauge: Clean